LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ![apt install vim](pictures/apt-install-vim.png?classes=border)

-Lots of text was outputted to the bash shell's display (STDOUT).
-If you scroll through the text take note of some of the statements including where some of the package files were installed, packages that were unpacked (so they could be installed), triggers were processed or created, and more.
+Lots of text was output to the bash shell's display (STDOUT).
+If you scroll through the text take note of some of the statements including where the package files were installed, packages that were unpacked (so they could be installed), triggers that were processed or created, and more.

-We don't really need to worry about those statements for now.
-We are mainly concerned with ensuring this tool was installed and we can use it.
+You don't really need to worry about those statements for now.
+You should mainly be concerned with ensuring this tool was installed and you can use it.

-How can we determine that this tool was installed and configured to use from our Bash shell?
+How can you determine that this tool was installed and configured to use from your Bash shell?

 ### `which vim`